-The following are examples of uncivil behavior and those serious behaviors considered beyond uncivil (List is not meant to be exhaustive):
+7. The following are examples of uncivil behavior, and those serious behaviors considered beyond uncivil in the classroom, outside of the classroom, lab space, Simulation Center, and any clinical setting (list is not meant to be exhaustive):

-Uncivil
+8. Uncivil

-- Holding conversations during class that distract others.
+- a.
+Holding conversations during class that distract others

-- Making sarcastic remarks or gestures
+- b.
+Making sarcastic remarks or gestures

-- Making disapproving groans
+- c.
+Making disapproving groans

-- Dominating class discussions
+- d.
+Dominating class discussions

-- Acting bored or apathetic
+- e.
+Acting bored or apathetic

-- Refusing to answer direct questions.
+- f.
+Refusing to answer direct questions

+- g.
 Serious behavior/beyond uncivil

-- Insults/taunts/disrespects others
+- h.
+Insults/taunts/disrespects others

-- Vulgarity directed towards faculty or students.
+- i.
+Vulgarity directed towards others

-- Harassing comments to faculty or students
+- j.
+Harassing comments to others

-- Inappropriate emails to faculty or students
+- k.
+Inappropriate emails to others

-- Threats of physical harm to faculty or students
+- I. Threats of physical harm towards others

-- Actual physical harm to self or others
+- m.
+Actual physical harm to self or others

-- Challenges faculty knowledge/credibility
+- n.
+Challenges faculty knowledge/credibility

+9. One or more of the following penalties may be imposed once incivility has been confirmed:

+- a.
+Performance Improvement Plan

+- b.
+Failing course grade

+- c.
+Referral for counseling/psychiatric evaluation

+- d.
+EARS report

+- e.
+Record of infraction placed in the student file

+- f.
+Letter from the Selection and Progression Committee

+- g.
+Dismissal from the program

-Progressive Action Process to be followed in the event of uncivil (or beyond uncivil) behavior is outlined below:
+10.Progressive Action Process to be followed in the event of uncivil (or beyond uncivil) behavior is outlined below:

-Step 1- First Episode: Instructor meets one-on-one with student to point out what was observed, with plan for follow-up; writes up the meeting and places report in student file (with copy to the student); reports it to Baccalaureate Selection and Progress (S&P) committee after meeting with student; in the event of a serious infraction, baccalaureate program director may be involved in discussion with student and faculty; the S&P committee may decide a letter to student is warranted.
+a.
+Step One- First Episode: Instructor meets one-on-one with student to point out what was observed, with plan for follow-up; writes up the meeting and places report in student file (with copy to the student); reports it to Baccalaureate Selection and Progress (S&P) committee after meeting with student; in the event of a serious infraction, baccalaureate program director may be involved in discussion with student and faculty; the S&P committee may decide a letter to student is warranted.